mantas6/fzf-php/README.md

 $weight = $finder->ask(['250g', '500g', '1kg']);
 ```

-Configuration can be passed to pre-configure the instance:
+Configuration can be passed to pre-configure the instance.

 ```php
 <?php